strangerstudios/pmpro-mailchimp/readme.txt

 === Paid Memberships Pro - Mailchimp Add On ===
-Contributors: strangerstudios, dlparker1005
+Contributors: strangerstudios, dlparker1005, paidmembershipspro
-Tags: paid memberships pro, pmpro, mailchimp, email marketing Requires at least: 4
+Tags: paid memberships pro, pmpro, mailchimp, email marketing Requires at least: 5.2
-Tested up to: 5.9
+Tested up to: 6.1
 Stable tag: 2.3.2

 Add users and members to Mailchimp audiences based on their membership level and allow members to opt-in to specific audiences.